-Chair, Board of State and Community Corrections Linda M. Penner Secretary, Department of Corrections and Rehabilitation Ralph Diaz Director, Division of Adult Parole Operations Department of Corrections and Rehabilitation Jeffrey Green County Sheriff in charge of a local detention facility Dean Growdon Lassen County County Sheriff in charge of a local detention facility San Diego County Chief Probation Officerfrom a county with a population over 200,000 Lee Seale Sacramento County · Chief Probation Officerfrom a county with a population under 200,000 Nevada County Judge Chief of Police Santa Cruz Police Department Community provider of rehabilitative treatment or services for adult offenders Scott Budnick Anti-Recidivism Coalition Community provider or advocate with expertise in effective programs, policies, and treatment of Justice Program at-risk youth and juvenile offenders David Steinhart Commonweal - Juvenile County Supervisor or County Administrative Officer Vacant Public Member - Anti-Recidivism Coalition
+Chair, Board of State and Community Corrections Linda M. Penner Secretary, Department of Corrections and Rehabilitation Ralph Diaz Director, Division of Adult Parole Operations Department of Corrections and Rehabilitation Guillermo Viera Rosa County Sheriff in charge of a local detention facility which has a jail rated capacity of 200 or less inmates Dean Growdon Lassen County County Sheriff in charge of a local detention facility which has a jail rated capacity of over 200 inmates Chief Probation Officerfrom a county with a population over 200,000 Sacramento County Chief Probation Officerfrom a county with a population under 200,000 Judge Gordon S. Baranco Alameda County (retired) Chief of Police Andrew Mills Santa Cruz Police Department Community provider of rehabilitative treatment or services for adult offenders Scott Budnick Anti-Recidivism Coalition Community provider or advocate with expertise in effective programs, policies, and treatment of Justice Program at-risk youth and juvenile offenders David Steinhart Commonweal - Juvenile County Supervisor or County Administrative Officer Lee Lor Merced County Public Member • Anti-Recidivism Coalition